This page does not contain vaccination numbers, to see this data visit the Vaccination Dashboard under visualisations.

 - Vaccine offering a good amount of protection to the very vulnerable.
 However as we go down the age ranges we see that the vaccine offers no benefits as the lower age ranges are not affected by COVID as shown in previous parts of this website.

 - New variants are less deadly than previous variants and potentially more transmissible.
-This is what usually happens as a virus evolves.
+This is what usually happens as a virus evolves and would contribute to decreasing morbidity.

-We will break the population down into 4 age ranges 0 – 29, 30 – 49, 50 – 69 and 70+ showing cases and deaths for each age range looking at the make up of the third wave to understand why little death occurred.
+Below the population is broken down into 4 age ranges 0 – 29, 30 – 49, 50 – 69 and 70+ showing cases and deaths for each age range looking at the make up of the third wave to understand why little death has occurred.

 Looking at the above graphs you can clearly see that most cases were in the under 50’s, you can also see that during the third wave death rates for the under 50’s were low similar to the other waves.

 When we look at deaths from the over 50’s we can see that these age groups make up most of the deaths and the minority of cases.
-This highlights the age stratification of this disease and as mentioned earlier death rates in the third wave are around 30% lower than what we saw during the second wave when splitting the data into these age groups (so far!).
+This highlights the age stratification of this disease.

 Case Fatality Ratio (CFR)